66daysofdata/Resources/data_science/README.md

 Data science is an interdisciplinary field that includes knowledge of:

->
-- Programming in languages such as Python, R, Scala, Julia
+- Programming in languages such as Python, R, Scala, Julia (Choose one)
+- An understanding of:
+    - Data Structures
+    - Object Oriented Programing
-- An understanding of Data Structures, Object Oriented and Functional Programming
+    - Functional Programming
 - Version Control (Git, Bitbucket)
 - Data Wrangling  -> Please see the [Data Analyst Roadmap](https://github.com/66daysofdata/Resources/tree/main/DataAnalyst)
 - Data Visualization -> Please see the [Data Analyst Roadmap](https://github.com/66daysofdata/Resources/tree/main/DataAnalyst)